-4.3 (i)nteractive mode
+4.5 (i)nteractive mode

-The menu option i) turns on/off interactive mode (alternatively use "interactive mode on/off" in the p)age submenu).
-With this option turned on (the default) and an appropriate device selected (i.e., the X-window, not /gif or /ps), after each plot the program waits for specific commands from the user.
+The menu option i) turns on/off Interactive mode.
+With this option turned on (the default) and an appropriate device selected (i.e., the X-window, not /png or /ps), after each plot the program waits for specific commands from the user.
 With the cursor positioned anywhere in the plot window (but not outside it!), many different commands can be invoked.
-Some functions you may find useful are: Move through timesteps by pressing the space bar (press 'b' to go back); zoom/select particles by selecting an area with the mouse; rotate the particles by using the <, >,[,] and \setminus , / keys; log the axes by holding the cursor over the appropriate axis and pressing the '1' key.
-Press 'q' in the plot window to quit interactive mode.
+Some functions you may find useful are: Move through timesteps by pressing space (b to go back);

+zoom/select particles by selecting an area with the mouse; rotate the particles by using the \langle , \rangle ,[,] and \backslash , / keys; log the axes by holding the cursor over the appropriate axis and pressing the 1 key.
+Press q in the plot window to quit Interactive mode.

 A full list of these commands is obtained by holding the cursor in the plot window and pressing the 'h' key (h for help).

-Note that changes made in interactive mode will only be saved by pressing the 's' (for save) key.
-Otherwise pressing the space bar (to advance to the next timestep) erases the changes made whilst in interactive mode.
-A more limited interactive mode applies when there is more than one plot per page.
+Hint: Changes made in Interactive mode will only be saved by pressing the 's' (for save) key.
+Otherwise pressing space (to advance to the next timestep) erases the changes made during Interactive mode.
+A more limited Interactive mode applies when there is more than one plot per page.

-Many more commands could be added to the interactive mode, limited only by your imagination.
+Many more commands could be added to the Interactive mode, limited only by your imagination.
 Please send me your suggestions!

-4.3.1 Adapting the plot limits
+4.5.1 Adapting the plot limits

-Press 'a' in interactive mode to adapt the plot limits to the current minimum and maximum of the quantity being plotted.
+Press a in Interactive mode to adapt the plot limits to the current minimum and maximum of the quantity being plotted.
 With the mouse over the colour bar, this applies to the colour bar limits.
 Also works even when the page is subdivided into panels.
-To adapt the size of the arrows on a vector plot, press 'w'.
-To use "adaptive plot limits" (where the limits change at every timestep), see §4.7.1.
+To adapt the size of the arrows on Vector plots, press w.
+To use "adaptive plot limits" (where the limits change at every timestep), see Using plot limits which adapt automatically for each new plot.

-4.3.2 Making the axes logarithmic
+4.5.2 Making the axes logarithmic

-Press 'l' in interactive mode with the mouse over either the x or y axis or the colour bar to use a logarithmic axis.
-Pressing 'l' again changes back to linear axes.
-To use logarithmic labels as well as logarithmic axes, see $\S4.4.7$.
+Press 1 in Interactive mode with the mouse over either the x or y axis or the colour bar to use a logarithmic axis.
+Pressing 1 again changes back to linear axes.
+To use logarithmic labels as well as logarithmic axes, see Using logarithmic axes labels.

-4.3.3 Cycling through data columns interactively
+4.5.3 Cycling through data columns interactively

-Use 'f' in interactive mode on a rendered plot to interactively 'flip' forwards to the next quantity in the data columns (e.g. thermal energy instead of density).
+Use f in Interactive mode on Rendered plots to interactively 'flip' forwards to the next quantity in the data columns (e.g. thermal energy instead of density).
 Use 'F' to flip backwards.

-4.3.4 Colouring a subset of the particles and retaining this colour through other timesteps
+4.5.4 Colouring a subset of the particles and retaining this colour through other timesteps